-- 4.8.1 The development and operation of a Cannabis Production Facility, Warehouse & Distribution Facility, or Retail Shop shall comply with all federal and provincial regulations and the RM shall be provided with a copy of all required licenses, permits, and approvals. - 4.8.2 Applicants shall provide a detailed written statement explaining how their proposal will meet or exceed Health Canada regulations related to ventilation and to security. - 4.8.3 Any potential nuisances including but not limiting to noise, light, smell, traffic, or dust shall be disclosed to the RM with a plan to mitigate all nuisances to an acceptable level. - 4.8.4 Cannabis Production Facilities, Warehouse & Distribution Facilities, or Retail Shops are prohibited as a farm or home -based business.
+- 4.8.1 The development and operation of a Cannabis Production or Warehouse & Distribution Facility shall comply with all federal and provincial regulations and the RM shall be provided with a copy of all required licenses, permits, and approvals. - 4.8.2 Applicants shall provide a detailed written statement explaining how their proposal will meet or exceed Health Canada regulations related to ventilation and to security. - 4.8.3 Any potential nuisances including but not limiting to noise, light, smell, traffic, or dust shall be disclosed to the RM with a plan to mitigate all nuisances to an acceptable level. - 4.8.4 Cannabis Production or Warehouse & Distribution Facilities are prohibited as a farm or home -based business.